pingcap/docs-cn/migrate-from-tidb-to-tidb.md

 > **Note:**
 >
+> - `BACKUP` and `RESTORE` SQL statements are experimental.
+It is not recommended that you use them in the production environment.
+They might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.
-> In production clusters, performing a backup with GC disabled might affect cluster performance.
+> - In production clusters, performing a backup with GC disabled might affect cluster performance.
 It is recommended that you back up data in off-peak hours, and set `RATE_LIMIT` to a proper value to avoid performance degradation.
->
-> If the versions of the upstream and downstream clusters are different, you should check [BR compatibility](/br/backup-and-restore-overview.md#before-you-use).
+> - If the versions of the upstream and downstream clusters are different, you should check [BR compatibility](/br/backup-and-restore-overview.md#before-you-use).
 In this document, we assume that the upstream and downstream clusters are the same version.

 1. Disable GC.